The London Canal Museum welcomes visitors of all ages and abilities.

 Children aged under 14 are not allowed on the premises without a carer in

-and policies also afford as much protection as is reasonably practicable.
+much as is reasonably practicable.

 We will ensure that this protection is effective by the following